Other Environmental Control

-Some careers associated with other environmental control tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with other environmental control tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|